$298.29 Million in Sales Expected for FNB Co. (FNB) This Quarter

-Wall Street analysts predict that FNB Co.
-(NYSE:FNB) will announce $298.29 million in sales for the current fiscal quarter, Zacks reports.
-Eight analysts have made estimates for FNB’s earnings, with the lowest sales estimate coming in at $294.93 million and the highest estimate coming in at $300.96 million.
-FNB reported sales of $227.87 million during the same quarter last year, which would suggest a positive year over year growth rate of 30.9%.
-The company is expected to announce its next earnings results before the market opens on Tuesday, April 24th.
+Brokerages expect FNB Co.
+(NYSE:FNB) to announce sales of $298.29 million for the current quarter, Zacks Investment Research reports.
+Eight analysts have provided estimates for FNB’s earnings.
+The highest sales estimate is $300.96 million and the lowest is $294.93 million.
+FNB reported sales of $227.87 million in the same quarter last year, which indicates a positive year over year growth rate of 30.9%.
+The firm is expected to issue its next earnings report before the market opens on Tuesday, April 24th.

-According to Zacks, analysts expect that FNB will report full-year sales of $298.29 million for the current financial year, with estimates ranging from $1.23 billion to $1.26 billion.
-For the next financial year, analysts anticipate that the firm will post sales of $1.34 billion per share, with estimates ranging from $1.32 billion to $1.37 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of research firms that follow FNB.
+On average, analysts expect that FNB will report full-year sales of $298.29 million for the current financial year, with estimates ranging from $1.23 billion to $1.26 billion.
+For the next year, analysts forecast that the company will report sales of $1.34 billion per share, with estimates ranging from $1.32 billion to $1.37 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of research firms that follow FNB.

-FNB (NYSE:FNB) last announced its quarterly earnings results on Tuesday, January 23rd.
+FNB (NYSE:FNB) last posted its quarterly earnings data on Tuesday, January 23rd.
 The bank reported $0.24 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $0.24.
-The business had revenue of $295.14 million for the quarter, compared to analyst estimates of $295.89 million.
 FNB had a net margin of 16.00% and a return on equity of 6.69%.
-During the same quarter last year, the firm earned $0.24 EPS.
+The business had revenue of $295.14 million during the quarter, compared to the consensus estimate of $295.89 million.
+During the same quarter last year, the company posted $0.24 earnings per share.

-A number of equities research analysts have issued reports on FNB shares.
-Keefe, Bruyette & Woods reissued a “hold” rating and issued a $16.50 price target on shares of FNB in a report on Friday, December 22nd.
-Boenning Scattergood started coverage on shares of FNB in a report on Tuesday, January 23rd.
-They issued a “buy” rating on the stock.
-ValuEngine lowered shares of FNB from a “buy” rating to a “hold” rating in a report on Sunday, December 31st.
-Zacks Investment Research raised shares of FNB from a “strong sell” rating to a “hold” rating in a research note on Tuesday, December 19th.
-Finally, Jefferies Group reaffirmed a “buy” rating and set a $17.00 target price on shares of FNB in a research note on Thursday, January 25th.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating, seven have issued a buy rating and one has given a strong buy rating to the company.
-The company has a consensus rating of “Buy” and a consensus price target of $16.89.
+A number of equities analysts have weighed in on FNB shares.
+Stephens started coverage on shares of FNB in a research report on Wednesday, December 13th.
+They set an “equal weight” rating for the company.
+Zacks Investment Research upgraded shares of FNB from a “strong sell” rating to a “hold” rating in a research report on Tuesday, December 19th.
+Keefe, Bruyette & Woods reiterated a “hold” rating and set a $16.50 target price on shares of FNB in a research report on Friday, December 22nd.
+ValuEngine lowered shares of FNB from a “buy” rating to a “hold” rating in a research report on Sunday, December 31st.
+Finally, SunTrust Banks reiterated a “buy” rating and set a $17.00 target price on shares of FNB in a research report on Tuesday, January 9th.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the stock.
+FNB presently has an average rating of “Buy” and an average price target of $16.89.

-In other FNB news, Director Pamela A. Bena acquired 2,750 shares of the company’s stock in a transaction that occurred on Monday, February 5th.
-The shares were acquired at an average price of $14.15 per share, with a total value of $38,912.50.
-Following the completion of the purchase, the director now directly owns 3,850 shares of the company’s stock, valued at approximately $54,477.50.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director William B. Campbell sold 3,300 shares of the business’s stock in a transaction dated Friday, February 2nd.
-The stock was sold at an average price of $14.48, for a total transaction of $47,784.00.
-The disclosure for this sale can be found here.
-Insiders have bought a total of 6,250 shares of company stock worth $86,633 in the last ninety days.
-Insiders own 1.21% of the company’s stock.
+In other news, Director Pamela A. Bena acquired 2,750 shares of the business’s stock in a transaction dated Monday, February 5th.
+The stock was bought at an average cost of $14.15 per share, for a total transaction of $38,912.50.
+Following the completion of the transaction, the director now owns 3,850 shares of the company’s stock, valued at $54,477.50.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Frank C. Mencini acquired 2,000 shares of the business’s stock in a transaction dated Monday, February 12th.
+The stock was purchased at an average price of $13.81 per share, with a total value of $27,620.00.
+Following the completion of the transaction, the director now directly owns 24,611 shares of the company’s stock, valued at approximately $339,877.91.
+The disclosure for this purchase can be found here.
+Insiders bought 6,250 shares of company stock valued at $86,633 over the last 90 days.
+1.21% of the stock is owned by company insiders.

-Large investors have recently bought and sold shares of the stock.
-Franklin Street Advisors Inc. NC bought a new stake in FNB during the fourth quarter worth about $139,000.
-First Allied Advisory Services Inc. bought a new stake in FNB during the third quarter worth about $150,000.
-Vident Investment Advisory LLC bought a new stake in FNB during the fourth quarter worth about $152,000.
-CIBC Asset Management Inc bought a new stake in FNB during the third quarter worth about $163,000.
-Finally, Timber Hill LLC bought a new stake in FNB during the fourth quarter worth about $174,000.
-79.02% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently added to or reduced their stakes in FNB.
+Barrow Hanley Mewhinney & Strauss LLC bought a new position in shares of FNB in the fourth quarter valued at approximately $118,284,000.
+Vaughan Nelson Investment Management L.P. bought a new position in shares of FNB in the fourth quarter valued at approximately $42,816,000.
+Snow Capital Management LP boosted its position in shares of FNB by 62.5% in the fourth quarter.
+Snow Capital Management LP now owns 3,958,851 shares of the bank’s stock valued at $54,711,000 after acquiring an additional 1,522,178 shares during the period.
+Polaris Capital Management LLC boosted its position in shares of FNB by 646.5% in the fourth quarter.
+Polaris Capital Management LLC now owns 879,992 shares of the bank’s stock valued at $38,130,000 after acquiring an additional 762,112 shares during the period.
+Finally, American Century Companies Inc. lifted its position in FNB by 23.9% during the fourth quarter.
+American Century Companies Inc. now owns 3,242,446 shares of the bank’s stock valued at $44,811,000 after purchasing an additional 626,254 shares during the last quarter.
+Institutional investors own 79.02% of the company’s stock.

-The business also recently announced a quarterly dividend, which was paid on Thursday, March 15th.
-Stockholders of record on Monday, March 5th were paid a dividend of $0.12 per share.
-This represents a $0.48 dividend on an annualized basis and a dividend yield of 3.66%.
-The ex-dividend date of this dividend was Friday, March 2nd.
-FNB’s payout ratio is 78.69%.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, March 15th.
+Stockholders of record on Monday, March 5th were given a $0.12 dividend.
+The ex-dividend date was Friday, March 2nd.
+This represents a $0.48 dividend on an annualized basis and a dividend yield of 3.65%.
+FNB’s dividend payout ratio (DPR) is currently 51.61%.

-ILLEGAL ACTIVITY WARNING: “$298.29 Million in Sales Expected for FNB Co.
-(FNB) This Quarter” was first reported by Macon Daily and is owned by of Macon Daily.
-If you are reading this report on another publication, it was stolen and reposted in violation of US and international copyright & trademark laws.
-The original version of this report can be viewed at https://macondaily.com/2018/03/30/298-29-million-in-sales-expected-for-fnb-co-fnb-this-quarter-updated.html.
+COPYRIGHT VIOLATION NOTICE: This article was published by Macon Daily and is owned by of Macon Daily.
+If you are reading this article on another website, it was stolen and reposted in violation of international trademark and copyright laws.
+The correct version of this article can be accessed at https://macondaily.com/2018/04/03/298-29-million-in-sales-expected-for-fnb-co-fnb-this-quarter.html.

 F.N.B.
 Corporation, a financial holding company, provides a range of financial services primarily to consumers, corporations, governments, and small- to medium-sized businesses.
 The company operates through four segments: Community Banking, Wealth Management, Insurance, and Consumer Finance.
 It offers commercial banking solutions, including corporate and small business banking, investment real estate financing, business credit, capital market, and lease financing services.